Getting Started

 Progressive Development

 As your widgets grow in complexity, it is recommended to separate your front-end code from your Python code.
-Just move the _esm and _css definitions to separate files and reference them via path.
+Just move the _esm and _css (from above) to separate files and reference them via path.

 import pathlib